cairo-book/cairo-book/src/ch11-02-macros.md

 ### `consteval_int!`

-In some situtations, a developer might need to declare a constant that is the result of a computation of integers.
+In some situations, a developer might need to declare a constant that is the result of a computation of integers.
 To compute a constant expression and use its result at compile time, it is required to use the `consteval_int!` macro.

 Here is an example of `consteval_int!`: